- About statutory declarations

 Step 3: Witness the statutory declaration and send it back

-In addition to the normal requirements, the witness must also include a statement that it was witnessed using an audio-visual link in compliance with the Regulations.
+In addition to the normal requirements, when witnessing by audio visual link you must also include a statement on the statutory declaration:

 An example of the statement is:

-This document was witnessed by audio-visual link in accordance with the COVID-19 Omnibus (Emergency Measures) (Electronic Signing and Witnessing) Regulations 2020.
+This document was made in electronic form and was witnessed by audio visual link in accordance with the Oaths and Affirmations Act 2018.

 If the person needs assistance when making the statutory declaration